amitmse/in_Python_/Boosting/README.md

 	- The algorithm minimizes a predefined loss function by following the steepest descent in the model's parameter space.

-	- histogram based approach to find best split and reduces complexity.
+	- Split: Histogram based approach to find best split and reduces complexity.
 		Computational efficiency via split finding algorithms using approximate tree boosting.
 		Employs the exact or approximate greedy algorithm for split discovery.
+  		Splits up to the specified max_depth and then starts pruning back the tree,
+    			removing splits beyond which there is no positive gain.

 	- Early stopping